ss0242/course-project-ITCS-6190/Read-me2.md

 SimpleApp| the project(an attempt) to preprocess data: Was highly compute intensive documentPreprocessor.py|code to preprocess the data in pyspark (please read the report for functionality): Was highly compute intensive
-All-new| project of the search engine

-movie-recommendation-all-new-assembly-0.1-SNAPSHOT.jar : jar to run in cluster
+All-new| project of the search engine movie-recommendation-all-new-assembly-0.1-SNAPSHOT.jar|jar to run in cluster

 ## References
 https://dzone.com/articles/calculating-tf-idf-with-apache-spark